VWO Testing

 When You are Not Ready to Settle for Less and You Want Big Wins

 Small tweaks can only take you so far.
-But if you hear about huge wins and wish when you will hit the jackpot, it’s time you leave the “safe harbour” of running small tests and testing some radical redesigns.
+But if you hear about huge wins and wish that you will hit the jackpot, it’s time you leave the “safe harbor” of running small tests and testing some radical redesigns.

 This involves high risk, yes.
 But if you do it right, your chances of hitting your jackpot will also be much higher.